zillerlab/CASTom-iGEx/Software/model_prediction/README.md

 # Imputation of gene expression, computation of individual pathway-scores and association with trait
-CASTom-iGEx (Module 2) is a pipeline (R based) that uses trained model to predicts gene expression from genotype-only datasets and convert them to T-scores and pathway scores.
-Two versions are available dependening of data dimensionality.
-Prediction step contains also scripts to perform association with trait of interest as well as perform mendelian randomization across traits based on based on pathway and genes association.
+CASTom-iGEx (Module 2) is a pipeline (R based) that uses trained model to
+1. predicts gene expression from genotype-only datasets and convert them to T-scores and pathway scores (two versions are available dependening of data dimensionality);
+2. perform association analsysis of genes (TWAS) and pathways (PALAS) with the traits of interest.

 ## Input Files
-- **Genotype matrix** (*--genoDat_file*): dosages for each chromosome (compressed txt) without variants name/position (variants x samples).  *NOTE: SNPs must match with the train genotype data, file must end with chr<>_matrix.txt.gz*
+- **Genotype matrix** (*--genoDat_file*): dosages for each chromosome (compressed txt) without variants name/position (variants x samples).  *NOTE: SNPs must match (or be a subset of) the train genotype data, file must end with chr<>_matrix.txt.gz*
 - **Phenotype matrix** (*--phenoDat_file*): columns must contain `Individual_ID` plus any phenotype to test the association (phenotypes + 1 x samples).
 This matrix can include multiple phenotypes to be tested.
 - **Phenotype description (*--phenoAnn_file*)**: csv file, rows refers to phenotypes to be tested.
 Columns must include: `pheno_id`, `FieldID`, `Field`,  `transformed_type`;  `pheno_id` is used to match columns name in Phenotype matrix, `transformed_type` is a charachter defining the type of data.
 Inspired by PHESANT for UKBiobank, possible values of `transformed_type` are
     - "CONTINUOUS" (gaussian regression)